 Without the large swells found elsewhere, you can easily go paddleboarding.
 Glide across the glassy surf, glistening in fifty shades of blue.

 The same reef that protects the golden sand of Napili Beach also features excellent snorkeling.
 The calm water of Napili Bay offers amazing clarity, allowing you to see everything as if above the surface.
-Like on many beaches on Maui, you’ll have a great chance to see frolicking turtles here, too.
+You’ll have a great chance to see frolicking turtles here, too.

 Oneuli Beach